p-DG cyclotomic nilHecke algebras II: Introduction

 \subsection{Background}

 A categorification of tensor products of the natural representation of the Lie algebra $\mathfrak{sl}_2$ was constructed in \cite{BFK}.
-The authors used maximally singular blocks of the Bernstein-Gelfand-Gelfand (BGG) category $\mathcal{O}$ for $\mathfrak{gl}_l$ to categorify the module $V_1^{\otimes l}$ and projective functors between the blocks to categorify the action of the enveloping algebra of $\mf{sl}_2$.
+The authors used maximally singular blocks of the Bernstein-Gelfand-Gelfand (BGG) category $\mathcal{O}$ for $\mathfrak{gl}_l$ to categorify the module $V_1^{\otimes l}$, where $V_1$ is the standard two-dimensional module.
+Furthermore, they showed projective functors between the blocks categorify the action of the enveloping algebra of $\mf{sl}_2$.
 This construction was extended to a categorification of the action of the corresponding quantum group at a generic value of the quantum parameter using graded versions of category $\mathcal{O}$ in \cite{FKS}.
 In addition, a categorification of the action of $\mathcal{U}_q(\mathfrak{sl}_2)$ on tensor products of arbitrary finite-dimensional representations $V_{d_1} \otimes \cdots \otimes V_{d_n}$ was also obtained by using special subcategories equivalent to certain subcategories of Harish-Chandra bimodules.

 The above work serves as the algebraic motivation for the celebrated quantum topological knot and link invariant known as Khovanov homology \cite{KhJones}.
 Hopfological algebra (and more specifically $p$-DG theory) was introduced in \cite{Hopforoots} and further developed in \cite{QYHopf}, with the goal of extending the results on categorifications of quantum group structures and quantum topological invariants at generic values to prime roots of unity cases.
 The realization of this goal would in turn define categorical three-manifold invariants lifting the Witten-Reshetikhin-Turaev (WRT) invariants.
 A survey containing various successful implementations of this framework could be found in \cite{QiSussan2}.
 For approaches to categorification at non-prime roots of unity see \cite{LaQi, Mir}.